 When you hear ‘Instagram’, you might think that it’s just an app that you can use to share pictures and videos with your friends.
 But as an entrepreneur, it’s a powerful platform that offers a HUGE opportunity to help grow your e-commerce business.
 If your business already has an Instagram account, but it’s not driving sales, it’s time to revisit that strategy.
-And today, I’m going to show you how to utilise a secret weapon – carefully curated hashtags.
+And today, I’m going to show you how to utilize a secret weapon – carefully curated hashtags.

 What are Instagram Hashtags?